dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 **Other Image Tools:**

 - [DALL-E 2](https://openai.com/dall-e-2/): Owned by OpenAi, who makes Chat-GPT, this tool offers a limited number of free images before you have to pay for them.
+- [Vizcom](https://www.vizcom.ai/): Generate realistic imagery through a combination of sketching \(!\) and text prompts.
+Popular with industrial and product design.
+Looks 3D but I think it just outputs images.
 - [Hugging Face](https://huggingface.co/spaces): A vast library of user-created tools built on popular machine-learning systems, including some visual interfaces for the open source Stable Diffusion.
 - [Spline Style Transfer](https://spline.design/ai-style-transfer): Spline is a cool web-based 3D modeling app, and while they're still working on a true "text-to-3D" model, you can use text prompts to generate images based on your 3D models, trying out new color or aesthetic ideas in an instant.
 - [Icons8 Upscaler](https://icons8.com/upscaler): Most generative image tools create fairly small images, so this AI tool can be used to scale them up them to larger sizes.